MicrosoftDocs/microsoft-salescopilot-docs/articles/change-connected-crm-contact.md

 # Change the connected CRM contact

-You could connect your Sales app contact to a different CRM contact if you connected Sales app contact to the wrong one of multiple contacts in your CRM, for instance.
+You could connect your Sales app contact to a different CRM contact if you connected your Sales app contact to the wrong one of multiple contacts in your CRM, for instance.

 1. Open the **Sales** contact pane and select the contact for which you want to change the connected CRM contact.